Hampole Community Benefit Fund Criteria

 Fund Provided by:

-Good Energy is offering a Community Fund worth £9,000 a year (rising with inflation each year) for the lifetime of the wind farm to support local charitable causes.
+Bluefield Solar Income Fund is offering a Community Fund worth c£10,000 a year (rising with inflation each year) for the lifetime of the wind farm to support local charitable causes.

-The Fund will allow groups to apply for grants between £250 and £9,000.
-There will be one application round to apply to each year.
+The Fund gives groups the opportunity to apply for grants between £250 and £10,000.
+There will be one application round to apply to each year – next closing date at the top right of this page.
 Additional rounds will be established if all the funding is not allocated.

 Match funding is not required for applications of less than £2,000.
 However, for applications above £2,000, priority will be given to groups that can show evidence of match-funding being sought from other sources.
 This might include in-kind contributions.